Production and Costs

 From Production to Cost Curves

-Four per-unit curves appear on the standard cost graph.
-Marginal Cost (MC) = change in TC / change in Q. Average Total Cost (ATC) = TC / Q. Average Variable Cost (AVC) = TVC / Q. Average Fixed Cost (AFC) = TFC / Q.
+Four per-unit cost curves are on the standard graph on almost every AP exam.
+Marginal Cost (MC) is the change in TC divided by the change in Quantity.
+Average Total Cost (ATC) is TC divided by Q. Average Variable Cost (AVC) is TVC divided by Q. Average Fixed Cost (AFC) is TFC divided by Q. You absolutely need to know all four, and how they're connected.

 MC Crosses ATC and AVC at Their Minimums